Human papilloma virus (HPV)

 The human papilloma viruses (HPVs) are a group of common infections.
-They can affect the skin and the moist lining inside parts of the body (mucous membranes).
-They commonly affect areas such as inside the mouth, throat, genital area or anus.
+It can affect the skin and the moist lining inside parts of the body (mucous membranes).
+The virus is most common inside the mouth, throat, genital area and anus.

 There are more than 100 types of HPV.
-Some cause warts and verrucas.
-Others increase the risk of developing different types of cancer.
+Some can cause warts and verrucas.
+Others increase the risk of developing different type of cancer.
 These types are called high-risk HPV.

-Most people have HPV at some point in their life.
-Usually the virus causes no harm and there are no symptoms, so you may not even know you have it.
+Most people will have HPV at some point in their life.
+Usually, the virus does not cause any damage and there are no symptoms.
+Most people do not know they have it.

 Most types of HPV are not linked to cancer.
 But some types of high-risk HPV can increase the risk of:

-Most people affected by high-risk HPV will not develop cancer.
-Usually the body’s immune system gets rid of the virus naturally.
-But for some people, the immune system does not clear the infection.
+But for some people, the immune system does not get rid of the infection.
 We do not know exactly why that is.
 If the virus stays in the body for longer, it may cause damage to cells.
 Over a long time, these abnormal cell changes may develop into cancer.

 - have had one sexual partner or more

 - are in a long-term relationship with only one person.

 Your risk of having HPV may be higher if you:

 - started having sex at a younger age